obioraigboanusi/reactnd-project-myreads/README.md

 MyReads is a React Application that help users manage their books.
 The application has a home screen, search screan and 404 page

 The home screen has three shelves: want to read, currently reading and read.
-Each shelve has list of books that share the same category.
+Each shelf has list of books that share the same category.

 Users are able to add new books to a particular shelf, moovebooks from one shelf to another, remove books entirely from a shelf.